SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Works:
 - Deep Bayesian Active Learning for Multiple Correct Outputs [2019, Arxiv] (1)

+## Unknown input classes

+In a stream based setting, the coming instances might have labels not seen before.
+AL strategies should detect and make responses to these instances.

+- [Into the unknown: Active monitoring of neural networks [2020]](https://arxiv.org/pdf/2009.06429.pdf): in dynamic environments where unknown input classes appear frequently.

 # The considerations of the oracles

 The oracle is one of the important part in AL loop.